PowerfulBacon/GJ2022/README.md

 Will I be able to implement all of this in 10 days without using a game engine?
 Probably not, but hopefully there is a basic simulation by the end of it where you can watch your people and build a station.

+## Licensing

+All assets including icons and sound are under a Creative Commons 3.0 BY-SA license unless otherwise indicated. https://creativecommons.org/licenses/by-sa/3.0/
+The majority of game assets are taken from the Space Station 13 codebase 'Beestation', https://github.com/BeeStation/BeeStation-Hornet

 ## Update:

 The game plan has changed to be a rimworld style game where you build a space station.
 Similar to before, except now rather than pre-determined room sizes the rooms will be designed by drag and drop.